maheedhar343/BG_remove/README.md

 [https://bgremove-mahi.streamlit.app/]

-##open to take inputs
+## open to take inputs
-### Fork to this project if you hve any inputs to make it more effective.
+### Fork to this project if you have any inputs to make it more effective.